 We know that METRIC = a measuring system in multiples of 10.

 What were the clues?

 There were three suspects as to whom could have dropped the weight.

-Cornelius the Cat (Duke's house cat) is physically incapable if lifting more than 50 grams due to only being fed diet cat food.
+Cornelius the Cat (Duke's house cat) is physically incapable of lifting more than 50 grams due to only being fed diet cat food.

-Martha Mouse (the victim's ex-girlfriend) admitted she was capable of lifting 3x her bodyweight.
+Martha Mouse (the victim's ex-girlfriend) admitted she was capable of lifting 3 × her body weight.
 She weighs 35 grams.

 Ratsputin (a rat with a dodgy beard) confessed he went to the gym a lot to lift weights, due to his low self-esteem.
-The weights he currently lifts are 0.04kg weights, though he says he could probably lift twice his much if he could face the challenge.
+The weights he currently lifts are 0.04 kg weights, though he says he could probably lift twice this much if he could face the challenge.